gerkone/segnn-jax/README.md

 python -m pip install -r experiments/requirements.txt
 ```

-## Experiments and dataset
+## Experiments and datasets
-The nbody (charged and gravity) and QM9 datasets are included for completeness from the original paper.
+The N-body (charged and gravity) and QM9 datasets are included for completeness from the original paper.

+QM9 is automatically downloaded and processed when running the respective experiment.
+Note that for QM9 the batch size is just for convenience and is not actually the number of graphs in the batch, as the batches are filled with molecules to reduce the padding graphs.

-The first two need to be generated locally in the directory [experiments/nbody/data](experiments/nbody/data) with the commands
+The N-body datasets have to be generated locally from the directory [experiments/nbody/data](experiments/nbody/data)
 #### Charged dataset (5 bodies, 10000 training samples)
 ```
 python3 -u generate_dataset.py --simulation=charged